CERTIFICATION SERVICES OFFICER

 - Bachelor’s degree in relevant field or minimum 4 years equivalent work experience

-- Experience working in professional office environment
+- Experience in professional office environment

 PREFERRED SKILLS/EDUCATION/EXPERIENCE

-- Experience working in regulatory environment
+- Experience in regulatory environment

 - Experience with inspector training

-- Experience working with quality control
+- Experience with quality control

 INSPECTOR (LEVEL 1 & 2) – MULTIPLE LOCATIONS